pingcap/docs/tools/syncer.md

 #### title: execution jobs

 - metrics: `sum(rate(syncer_add_jobs_total[1m])) by (queueNo)`
-- info: the count of job that had been added into execution queue
+- info: the count of jobs that have been added into the execution queue

 #### title: pending  jobs